Sara Woods, Executive Director

 Naima Campbell came to Philadelphia Futures through its merger with White-Williams Scholars in July 2011.
 For ten years, she brokered opportunities for high school girls through the Charles Ellis Trust for Girls and recently took on the role as Executive and Development Assistant.
 Naima holds a Bachelor of Science degree in Fashion Merchandising from Philadelphia University.
 Her favorite college course was Ideas and Images, which provided many visits to the Philadelphia Museum of Art.

 215.790.1666, Ext.
 422

 Bonnie Dugan is the Director of Communications.
-She holds a Bachelor of Arts degree in Journalism from Temple University and is currently pursuing her Master of Science degree in Nonprofit Leadership from the University of Pennsylvania.
+She holds a Bachelor of Arts degree in Journalism from Temple University and a Master of Science degree in Nonprofit Leadership from the University of Pennsylvania.
 Prior to this role, Bonnie worked as the Manager of Marketing and Communications for Northern Children Services.
 Before making the transition to nonprofit communications, she spent four years working in the digital media industry as a web content writer, social media account manager, and website manager.
 Bonnie began her career working for homeless street newspapers in Dublin and Philadelphia.
 As a Philadelphia native, she discovered her love for community journalism at Temple University, which allowed her to give a voice to underrepresented people and communities in the city.